djkormo/mlnet-tutorial/docs/getting-started/README.md

 ## What we'll be working on during this tutorial

 This tutorial is focused primarily on learning how to use ML.NET in your project.
-We will work on a multi-class classifier for labeling Github issues.
+In this tutorial, we're working on a multi-class classifier for labeling Github issues.

-In this section of the tutorial we will start by creating a new ASP.NET Core web application and installing the ML.NET package.
+In this section of the tutorial, we're creating a new ASP.NET Core web application and installing the ML.NET package.

 Let's start by creating an empty web project for the project.